Call SelectQuote

 There may be an occasion when you don’t agree with an Original Medicare health plan decision about your coverage or payment.
 In this case, you’re entitled to file an appeal.
 There are five levels to the appeals process, some of which are settled at lower levels and others taking more time.
 Be sure to present as much relevant information as you can when you first make your appeal—your physician can help.
 It’s also important to collect any relevant hospital records or information from other providers and/or suppliers.
 In situations where a decision needs immediate attention, you can request a fast-track decision, which must be made within 72 hours.
 However, this requires the agreement of your doctor and/or your Medicare plan.

 We specialize in helping consumers understand the ins and outs of Medicare plans.
 We can help you understand the possible benefits that may be available to you.
 In just minutes, we can compare Medicare Advantage plan options that may be available in your area.
-It’s free and there’s no obligation to enroll.
+It’s free, and there’s no obligation to enroll.

 We do the shopping.
 You do the saving.